yuyehara/GEOG489/GEOG489_2018spring_syllabus.md

 ## Course materials
 Weekly required readings (most from journals) will be posted on the laulima website. **Do the readings before lectures!!!**

-Optional reference books (use them if you want to learn more than covered in the class):
+Optional reference books (not required, use them if you want to learn more than covered in the class):

 * *Kanevski, M.F., and M. Maignan.
 2004.
 Analysis and Modelling of Spatial Environmental Data.
 EPFL Press, Distributed by Marcel Dekker, Inc. ISBN: 0824759818. (focus on Geostatistics)*